lingtalfi/AssetLoader/README.md

 Asset Loader has the following features:

-- simple and lightweight (less than 150 lines of code)
+- simple and lightweight (less than 200 lines of code)
 - no dependencies
 - handling of css and js files
 - handling dynamic and static calls
 - easy to extend for a cache system
-- can read a manifest
+- can read a manifest file where you specify all your libraries (kool)